2022 India–Pakistan heat wave

-The 2022 heat wave in India and Pakistan is an extreme weather event which has resulted in the hottest March in the subcontinent since 1901.
+The 2022 India–Pakistan heat wave was an extreme weather event which resulted in the hottest March in the subcontinent since 1901.
 The hot season arrived unusually early in the year and extended into April, affecting a large part of India's northwest and Pakistan.
-The heatwave has combined with a drought, with rainfall being only a quarter to a third of normal.
-The heat wave is remarkable for occurring during a La Niña event.
+The heatwave was combined with a drought, with only a quarter to a third of the normal rainfall.
+It occurred during a La Niña event, in which heat records are generally less likely.